oskrs111/pimcw/README.md

 # pimcw
-pi Meets Craftwork, some fun tools to be used in a hobby enviroment!

 -- Remote MIDI and/or WEB PWM LED control for Raspberry Pi --

 Up to now this is a hobby project to build a simple application to control some LED using a Raspberry Pi board plus an